BCHPleaseOrg/sbx/PROPOSAL.md

 ## Smart Bitcoin Exchange (SBX)

 > __!!
 WARNING !!
 WARNING !!
 WARNING !!__
 This project is still under active development and __MUST__ be regarded as __ALPHA__ software.
 It will evolve rapidly over the coming weeks and months.
 However, until we achieve our first "beta" release, we are not committed to preserving backwards compatibility.
-Commands may be renamed or removed in future versions.
+Buttons may be moved or removed in future versions.
 __!!
 USE AT YOUR OWN RISK !!__

 SmartBCH currently utilizes a network of Validators to vote on each block in the network.
-As this network of Validators currently holds 50% of the voting power (the other 50% is held by miners), they are the MOST incentivized and technically capable group to engage in this scheme.
+As this network of Validators currently holds 50% of the voting power _(the other 50% is held by miners)_, they are the MOST incentivized and technically capable group to engage in this scheme.

-### A suite of smart contracts will be deployed to manage the SBX:
+### A suite of smart contracts will be deployed to manage the Exchange:

 ↳ [__SHA_Matrix_Exchange.cash__](https://gitlab.com/bchplease/sbx/-/blob/master/contracts/CashScript/SHA_Matrix_Exchange.cash) _(CashScript)_
 ↳ [__SHA_Matrix_Exchange.sol__](https://gitlab.com/bchplease/sbx/-/blob/master/contracts/Solidity/SHA_Matrix_Exchange.sol) _(Solidity)_